-This Cajun Shrimp is a great weeknight meal.
+This Cajun Shrimp with Rice is a great weeknight meal.
 It comes together quickly, is really tasty, and is nice and healthy.
 Also,you’ll find a great recipe for a homemade Cajun Spice Blend.

 It’s even nice enough to serve to guests.
 I think I’ll serve this at the next family dinner we have at my house.
 It easily doubles (or quadruples).
 I’ll serve it with extra plain rice on the side for the moms who don’t care for too much spice.
 (Mix the plain into the Cajun spiced rice, and you’ll get a milder dish.)